sschuhmi/sschuhmi.github.io/_posts/2024-07-05-developer_workstart.md

 *“Suppose you could choose your own working hours for an 8-hour day.
 What time would you start work for the day?
 Please adjust the slider to the hour nearest your ideal start time.
 The box next to the slider will display your selection using a 24-hour clock”*

 Regarding Figure 1 which shows the histogram of the survey results for this question, one can see that developers seem not to confirm the prejudice that they rather would like to have a significant amount of their work time at night:
--	Most developers would prefer to start at 09:00am (3,570, i.e., 26.4%), following by 10:00am (3,380, i.e., 25.0%), meaning more than half of the participants would prefer working completely over the typical daylight times.
+-	Most developers would prefer to start at 09:00 AM (3,570, i.e., 26.4%), followed by 10:00 AM (3,380, i.e., 25.0%), meaning more than half of the participants would prefer working completely over the typical daylight times.
 -	In contrast, only 7.6% in sum decided in favor of rather unconventional work start times between 01:00 PM and 05:00 AM

 ![Figure 1](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/WorkStart24_Distribution.png?raw=true)